 The Organization is affiliated with the Episcopal Diocese of Bethlehem, "the Diocese".
-Transactions with the Diocese for the year ended December 31, 2016 and 2015 included forgiven interest of \$4,081 and \$4,756 respectively, on a note due to the Diocese.
-The outstanding balance of the note is \$50,367 at December 31, 2016.
+Transactions with the Diocese for the year ended December 31, 2017 and 2016 included forgiven interest of \$-0- and \$4,081 respectively, on a note due to the Diocese.
+In July, 2017, the outstanding balance of \$45,369 was forgiven by the Episcopal Diocese of Bethlehem.
 This note relates to the Restoration House Property.

 The Diocese has also guaranteed the BB&T Bank debt secured by the Restoration House property.
-The outstanding balance on the debt is \$88,941.
+The outstanding balance on the debt is \$59,619.